shreystechtips/pythonbytes/projects/README.md

 and difficult projects have :mountain: mountain markers.

-- :star: **The Pythonbytes worksheets and cswonders.com mini-projects are all listed for your convenience [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth) page.**
+- :star: **Worksheets and cswonders.com mini-projects all listed together:
+[**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth)
+page.**
 - :star:**You are an
 [artist](https://github.com/robfatland/pythonbytes/tree/master/projects/art#pythonbytes-project-in-depth)
- who uses computer graphics to produce graphical themes and patterns: Existing and new**
+ to create famous and original artwork**
 - :star:**A farmer uses drones to locate [beehives](https://github.com/robfatland/pythonbytes/tree/master/projects/bees#pythonbytes-project-in-depth)
 in her orchard so she can cultivate them and have a better harvest**